Events image

 Embedded Systems Engineering

-Explore my page for upcoming events, talks and more about my work and projects!
+Explore my page for more on my professional work, upcoming talks, and my personal projects!

 Recent Blog Posts